 Start Supplemental Information

 Abstract: Commercial laboratories seeking accreditation or approval must provide the information specified in 19 CFR 151.12 to Customs and Border Protection (CBP), and Commercial Gaugers seeking CBP approval must provide the information specified under 19 CFR 151.13.
 This information may be submitted on CBP Form 6478.
-After the initial accreditation, a private company may “extend” its accreditation to add facilities by submitting a formal written request to CBP.
+After the initial approval and/or accreditation, a private company may “extend” its approval and/or accreditation to add facilities by submitting a formal written request to CBP.
 This application process is authorized by Section 613 of Public Law 103-182 (NAFTA Implementation Act), codified at 19 U.S.C.
-1499, which directs CBP to establish a procedure to accredit privately owned testing laboratories.
+1499(b), which directs CBP to establish a procedure to accredit privately owned testing laboratories.
 The information collected is used by CBP in deciding whether to approve individuals or businesses desiring to measure bulk products or to analyze importations.
 Instructions for completing these applications are accessible at: http://www.cbp.gov/about/labs-scientific/commercial-gaugers-and-laboratories.
 CBP Form 6478 is accessible at: http://www.cbp.gov/sites/default/files/documents/CBP%20Form%206478_0.pdf.

-Action: CBP proposes to extend the expiration date with no change to the burden hours as a result of revised estimates by CBP.
-There are no changes to the information collected.
+Current Actions: This submission is being made to extend the expiration date with no change to the burden hours or to the information collected.

 Affected Public: Businesses.